MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Update-MgSecurityThreatIntelligence.md

     - `[Title <String>]`: The title of this intelligenceProfile.
     - `[Tradecraft <IMicrosoftGraphSecurityFormattedContent>]`: formattedContent
   - `[IntelligenceProfileIndicators <IMicrosoftGraphSecurityIntelligenceProfileIndicator[]>]`:
-  - `[PassiveDnsRecords <IMicrosoftGraphSecurityPassiveDnsRecord[]>]`: Retrieve details about microsoft.graph.security.passiveDnsRecord objects.Note: List retrieval is not yet supported.
+  - `[PassiveDnsRecords <IMicrosoftGraphSecurityPassiveDnsRecord[]>]`: Retrieve details about passiveDnsRecord objects.Note: List retrieval is not yet supported.
+  - `[SslCertificates <IMicrosoftGraphSecuritySslCertificate[]>]`: Retrieve details about sslCertificate objects.Note: List retrieval is not yet supported.
+  - `[Subdomains <IMicrosoftGraphSecuritySubdomain[]>]`: Retrieve details about the subdomain.Note: List retrieval is not yet supported.
-  - `[Vulnerabilities <IMicrosoftGraphSecurityVulnerability[]>]`: Retrieve details about microsoft.graph.security.vulnerabilities.Note: List retrieval is not yet supported.
+  - `[Vulnerabilities <IMicrosoftGraphSecurityVulnerability[]>]`: Retrieve details about vulnerabilities.Note: List retrieval is not yet supported.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[ActiveExploitsObserved <Boolean?>]`: Indicates whether this vulnerability has any known exploits associated to known bad actors.
     - `[Articles <IMicrosoftGraphSecurityArticle[]>]`: Articles related to this vulnerability.